 The following image shows one of my works.
 I used spray paint and made the leaf patterns myself with cardstock...Trees are kinda hard to draw sometimes as they have all this detail to them and I wanted a shortcut that would still produce a sorta realistic tree that didn’t look too “flat” or anything.

 I made a few stencils; some with single leaves, some with clusters, and walla!
 It worked great.
 I did the same for the woman to the left.

 What Kind of Things Can You Apply Stencils To?

 Canvases, wood, ceramics are some great choices that paint will bind to well.
-Nonporous surfaces will be pretty easy but semi-porous surfaces work great too.
+Nonporous surfaces tend to be the easiest, but semi-porous surfaces work great too.
 You can use cloth; the heavier the better (e.g., burlap, denim, canvas)

 This jewelry rack I made for my necklaces is made out of a scrap of wood I found and did all the legwork of sanding and painting years ago.
 It looked a little plain, so I embellished it with a few cute stencil cutouts and a little rhinestone bling too.

 I used the same cute heart-shaped stencils on this other lampshade here.
 It is the same one that went over my handmade mason jar lamp.
-Yep, you can do this too; a simple white lampshade can go from boring to bedazzled with just this technique!
+Yep, you can do this too!

 Some Final Thoughts